Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Background

 Due to their temporal nature and update rules, RNNs can be seen as discrete-time non-linear dynamical systems.
 Formally, given a parameter vector $\theta$, the system $f$ is given by the update function of the RNN, such that $f(\x, \u) = f(\x, \u; \, \theta)$.
-This viewpoint has already been used to understand the difficulties for RNNs to capture longer-time dependencies \citep{bengio1993problem, doya1993bifurcations}.
-Recently, it was shown that fixed points are important when it comes to understanding the prediction process of trained RNNs \citep{sussillo2013opening}.
 Since attractors correspond to network steady states, they are thought to be the allowing factor for RNNs to retain information over a long period of time \citep{pascanu2013difficulty, sussillo2013opening, maheswaranathan2019reverse}.